 LEC70 - 79 Sections

-The only offering is an online lecture and have in-class components (labs, tutorials).
+The only offering is an online lecture in addition to in-class components (labs, tutorials).
 The exams/midterms are onsite.

 All components of the course are online (i.e., labs, tutorials, assignments, etc.).
 The exams/midterms are usually on-site, however, off-site option might be possible on a case-by-case basis.